4n4ru/CI-PP3-FairyBot/README.md

 ### Media
 - ASCII art book was taken from https://www.asciiart.eu/books/books
-- The Icon at the top of the page made by <a href="https://www.flaticon.com/authors/phatplus" title="phatplus">phatplus</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>

 ### Code
 - code for appending rows to a csv file was modified from the following example: https://stackoverflow.com/a/37654233